 If the lender wants a valuation, can I use my own valuer?

 When the lender values the property, it is to ensure that the property they are lending against provides suitable security.

 They will need to conduct a valuation if your application is for a purchase, a re-mortgage or a homeowner loan.
-The valuer they use may be able to carry out a property inspection on your behalf.
+The assessor they use may be able to carry out a property inspection on your behalf.
 You would normally conduct your own valuation on the property and there are two types of valuations to choose from, a Homebuyers Report or a Building Survey (also known as a full structural survey).

 How do I know if I have a competitive mortgage rate?

 All lenders will charge a fee for arranging your mortgage, to see if the mortgage rate they offering is competitive they will provide you with an illustration.
 As a standard, this will show ‘the overall cost for comparison’ and ‘annual percentage rate charged’ in for the purpose of comparison.